-Request Applicant Location District Request Summary Existing Conditions Selection Criteria Recommendation Rationale No. SS171 Sightline Approvals on behalf of the property owner 2 and 4 Mayor Avenue, 219 Herring Cove Road (PID 00313023, 00313031, 00311829) 11 7 storey residential building Site is developed with two existing single-detached residential buildings.
+Request No. Applicant Location District Request Summary Existing Conditions Selection Criteria Recommendation SS171 Sightline Approvals on behalf of the property owner 2 and 4 Mayor Avenue, 219 Herring Cove Road (PID 00313023, 00313031, 00311829) 11 7 storey residential building Site is developed with two existing single-detached residential buildings.
 The area includes low density residential and commercial uses.
-Halifax MPS: MNC Designation Halifax LUB: C-2A Zone The site is less than 2 hectares in size.
+Halifax MPS: MNC Designation Halifax LUB: C-2A Zone • The site is less than 2 hectares in size.
 The proposed development does not require the demolition of an existing multi-unit dwelling.
 The site is located within the 800m walkshed for the Yellow Line proposed by the Rapid Transit Strategy.
 Consider through the Suburban Planning process.
-The applicant has withdrawn their request as part of the Additional Opportunity Sites and asked to be instead considered through the Suburban Planning process.
-SS172 Sightline Approvals on behalf of the property owner 155 and 157 Old Sambro Road (PID 00334797, 00334789) 11 5 storey residential building Site is developed with two existing single-detached residential buildings.
+The applicant Additional Op considered th SS172 Sightline Approvals on behalf of the property owner 155 and157 Old Sambro Road (PID 00334797, 00334789) 11 5 storey residential building Site is developed with two existing single-detached residential buildings.
 The area is a mix of low and medium density residential uses, across from the Long Lake Provincial Park.
-Halifax MPS: LDR Designation Halifax LUB: R-2 Zone The site is less than 2 hectares in size.
+Halifax MPS: LDR Designation Halifax LUB: R-2 Zone • The site is less than 2 hectares in size.
 The proposed development does not require the demolition of an existing multi-unit dwelling.
 The site is located within the 800m walkshed for the Yellow Line proposed by the Rapid Transit Strategy.
 Consider through the Suburban Planning process.
-Staff are recommending that no changes be made to this site at this time and that this site-specific development request be considered further through the Suburban Planning process.
-Further consideration of this site is required due to concerns regarding the distance of the site from the proposed future BRT Corridor without sidewalks or crosswalks nearby to access it.
-Staff also identified that development of the lot using the regulations of the HA Zone would likely be challenging due to transition requirements and could be better considered through the more comprehensive Suburban Planning process.
-SS173 Sightline Approvals on behalf of the property owner 564 Herring Cove Road (PID 40019127) 11 7 storey residential building Site is developed with an existing two-unit residential building.
+Staff are recor at this time an be considered process.
+Further consid regarding the BRT Corridor v access it.
+Staf using the regu challenging du better conside Suburban Plan SS173 Sightline Approvals on behalf of the property owner 564 Herring Cove Road (PID 40019127) 11 7 storey residential building Site is developed with an existing two-unit residential building.
 The area is a mix of low and medium density residential uses.
 Halifax MPS: LDR Designation Halifax LUB: R-2 Zone • The site is less than 2 hectares in size.
 The proposed development does not require the demolition of an existing multi-unit dwelling.
 The site is located within the 800m walkshed for the Yellow Line proposed by the Rapid Transit Strategy.
-HA Zone Max Height: 5 storeys The site is recommended for inclusion in the SHA Plan and By-law because the size and location of the property between low and medium density residential uses allow it to accommodate some additional density without significantly impacting the visual character of the area.
-The property is in an area that is serviced and meets the criteria of the UCPDH.
-A maximum height of 5 storeys is recommended based on the site's context, directly fronting on a proposed BRT route but abutting low density residential uses.
-A maximum height of 5 storeys also maintains consistency with sites in the area approved through the original UCPDH package.
+HA Zone Max Height: 5 storeys The site is recu By-law becaus between low a accommodate impacting the an area that is A maximum h the site's cont but abutting lo of 5 storeys al approved thro nt has withdrawn their request as part of the Opportunity Sites and asked to be instead through the Suburban Planning process.